hirayamnl/hiraya-coding-standards/README.md

 - The `master` branch is the default branch and is also a protected branch.
 - The `develop` branch will contain the complete history of the project.
 This is also the parent branch of all `feature` branches.
 - The `feature` branch will contain the code for each product feature.
 Each new product feature should reside in its own branch.
 When a feature is complete, it gets merge back into `develop` branch.
-- The `hotfix` branch will be used to quickly patch production releases, it will branch-out of the `master` branch and be merged back into it and `develop` as soon as the fix is complete.
+- The `hotfix` branch will be used to quickly patch critical bugs in production releases, it will branch-out of the `master` branch and be merged back into it and `develop` as soon as the fix is complete.
 - The `release` branch will branch-out of the `develop` branch once it has acquired enough features for a release.
 Once it's ready to ship, it will merge into `master` and tagged with a version number and should also be merged back into `develop` if changes occured since the release was initiated.
+- `feature`, `hotfix`, and `release` branches must be deleted right after they are merged to reduce clutter.

 ### Naming convention
 - `feature` branches should be have a prefix of `feature/`.